All Products

 Description

-During migration, SMC automatically generates a destination disk partition structure that matches the source server's disk partition structure as closely as possible.
-You can adjust the destination disk's partition structure, including partition size, order, transfer method, and Logical Volume Management (LVM) configurations.
+During migration, SMC automatically creates a destination disk partition structure that matches the source server's structure as closely as possible.
+You can adjust the partition structure of the destination disk, including partition size, order, transfer method, and LVM configurations.

-By default, all disks on the server are migrated:
+By default, SMC migrates all disks on the server.
+Note the following:

-• If a data disk has no mount target, that data disk is not migrated.
+• If a data disk has no mount target, SMC does not migrate it.

-• If you do not need to migrate certain partition directories, you can choose not to migrate them when you adjust the partition structure.
+• If you do not need to migrate specific partition directories, you can exclude them when you adjust the partition structure.

 Intermediate instance